This procedure sets forth guidelines to assist state-operated campuses of the State

 If approved, the contractor, at the direction of campus, must submit copies of all

 MWBE Utilization and Staffing Plans to the central repository (MWBEProgram@suny.edu).

-If not approved, the MWBE Program Coordinator will provide the contractor with a
+If not approved, the MWBE Program Coordinator will provide the contractor with a written

-be issued, it shall include but not be limited to the following:
+issued, it shall include but not be limited to the following:

 A list of NYS certified MWBEs that the contractor could potentially use as a subcontractor;

 The name of any MWBE which is not acceptable for the purpose of complying with the